 Login to Complete an Application or to Access Judging Panel

-As we start our search for our next Women to Watch, we anticipate receiving, once again, hundreds of nominations, and look forward to reviewing them and highlighting the accomplishments and promise of yet another group of 20 amazing women.
+Each year, the buzz around our Women to Watch awards and issue continues to grow, and we expect to again receive hundreds of nominations.
+We look forward to reviewing each of them and highlighting the accomplishments and promise of yet another group of amazing women.

-As we open nominations, I’m confident that our next class of Women to Watch will be another extraordinary group.
-We encourage you to nominate a woman you feel exemplifies the traits we are looking for so we can continue the tradition of highlighting these women and their accomplishments in order to inspire and motivate future generations of women.
+As we open nominations, I’m confident that our 2018 class of Women to Watch will be another extraordinary group.
+We encourage you to nominate a woman you feel exemplifies the traits we look for before the Aug.
+6 deadline.
+We plan to continue the tradition of highlighting these women and their accomplishments with an eye on motivating future generations of women.

 Help us continue the momentum that this past year has brought to women’s movements like #Metoo and Time’s Up.
 Nominate a deserving woman you know for this award.
 Small changes can make a big impact when embraced by many.
 As always: “You can’t be what you can’t see.”